Skip to content

 Step 1 — Construct signing object

-Extract the 16 signing fields from the AuditEvent.
+Extract the 19 signing fields from the AuditEvent.
 Set absent optional fields to null (JSON null).
 Do not omit them.
+Apply the encoding rules from the table above — in particular, convert system_time to its decimal string.

 {